robertmkjeffrey/ANU-Go-Workshop/workshop.md

 Welcome!
 This workshop is a brief introduction to Go, intended at students studying COMP2310.
 It expects the reader has gone through the [Tour of Go](https://tour.golang.org/).

-Go (sometimes referred to as Golang) is a concurrent programming language designed for simple, efficent, and safe software.
+Go (sometimes referred to as Golang) is a concurrent programming language designed for simple, efficient, and safe software.

 Go uses C-style syntax, similar to many languages you may be familiar with.